How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 For some reason, the Pi3D PictureFrame can only produce about seven fps during crossfading.
 This is not an issue if you like really smooth and slow cross-fadings.

-However, I discover that setting fps to 10 does extend the actual crossfading time but is smooth without any flicker.
+However, I discovered that setting fps to 10 does extend the actual crossfading time, but it is smooth without any flicker.
 My fade time is set to 10 seconds, but in reality, it’s closer to 20.

 You may have to experiment with what works best for you.
 We like very slow crossfading because it often creates remarkable effects.